 Where to get it

 The Amibroker trading platform is extremely fast, flexible and is excellent value for money.
 I’ve been using the software for around five years now and my Amibroker AFL collection has grown considerably in that time.

 Whether you’re interested in building trading systems, trading long term trends, investing in blue-chip companies, or picking penny stocks, you’ll be able to do that and lots more with Amibroker.

-If you are just starting out with AFL, make sure to take a look at the user manuals on the Amibroker site and the post I did about writing AFL for Amibroker.
+If you are just starting out with AFL, make sure to take a look at the user manuals on the Amibroker site and also the post I did about writing AFL for Amibroker.

 Best Amibroker AFL Collection